It’s one of Canada’s largest cities, so there should be no surprise that there is an endless number of things to do in Vancouver.

 When to Visit Vancouver?

 Deciding when to visit Vancouver or Canada, in general, will always be a dilemma.
-Vancouver and British Colombia have three seasons according to the locals, and they are snow season, sun season, and surf season.
+Vancouver and British Columbia have three seasons according to the locals, and they are snow season, sun season, and surf season.

 Snow season running from December through to March gives an ample amount of time to check out and shred Vancouver’s surrounding ski fields.